Manage Variants and Conditional Content

 • Basic variant support – Built into the app, enabling you to test and set up two variants per document.

-Instead of attributes, Scroll Documents uses standard Confluence page labels to define which pages belong to which variant.
+Instead of attributes, Scroll Content Manager uses standard Confluence page labels to define which pages belong to which variant.
 This simpler setup makes it more accessible for teams unfamiliar with complex configuration.

-To learn more about variant management in Scroll Documents, see: Manage Variants
+To learn more about variant management in Scroll Content Manager, see: Manage Variants

 Conditional Content

-When converting from Scroll Versions to Scroll Documents, your existing Conditional Content macros are automatically converted to Scroll Conditional Content macros.
+When converting from Scroll Versions to Scroll Content Manager, your existing Conditional Content macros are automatically converted to Scroll Conditional Content macros.
 These rely on Confluence page labels to control visibility within variants.

 To learn more about this process, see: Conversion with Conditional Content